rajansawhney/CCAS/README.md

 	carPackage: //some package eg:[lite, extreme, mtn]

--- Hit send and if you see something like this:
+-- Hit send and if you see something like this...:
 ```
 {
 	"message": "Order placed successfully",